yairgd/yairgd.github.io/content/post/linux_uio_device_irq.md

 }
 ```
-The number of interrupt occurabce can be displayed by typping *cat /proc/interrupts*
+The number of interrupt occurrence can be displayed by typing *cat /proc/interrupts*
 ```bash
            CPU0       CPU1
  16:          1          0     GIC-0  27 Edge      gt